Wharram Builders and Friends

-Since a few months I spent almost all my time 7 days on 7 to build our Tiki46 (we want to name now PHA#) until the 9-9-2009 when I broken my left arm in descending too quickly a ladder.
+November 2009.
+Since a few months I spend almost all my time 7 days on 7 to build our Tiki46 until the 9-9-2009 when I have broken my left arm in descending too quickly a ladder.

 Now I can reuse slightly my arm, I wish to share a digest of my building experiences here.